israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Symbols and for...in iteration

 Symbols are not enumerable in for...in iterations.
+In addition, Object.getOwnPropertyNames() will not return symbol object properties.